recyclerydisc/documentation-site/docs/handoff_documentation/next_steps.md

 6. All changes will reflect on the public-facing site once saved.

 > **Note:** Only users with administrative credentials have access to this functionality.
 If you encounter any issues, contact the project maintainer for support.

+# Open Issues (Recommended Future Work)

+While we haven’t formally opened GitHub issues, we’ve identified the following areas as potential future improvements:

+- Performance tuning and optimization
+- Dark mode styling for improved accessibility
+- Automated backups for data reliability

+We recommend tracking these by creating GitHub issues under a `future-work` label.